 - OEE: OEE (Overall Equipment Effectiveness) is the gold standard in the industrial sector for gauging the effectiveness and productivity of machinery and production methods.
 OEE considers three variables: quality (the proportion of good output to total output), performance (the proportion of actual output to the maximum feasible output), and availability (the proportion of time the equipment is available to produce).
 By decreasing downtime, increasing productivity, and improving quality, the OEE score is to be raised.

-- Inventory levels: Since they represent the lot sizes and manufacturing frequency, inventory levels are another technique to evaluate SMED success.
+- Inventory levels: Since they reflect the lot sizes and manufacturing frequency, inventory levels are another technique to evaluate SMED success.
 Manufacturers can produce smaller lots more frequently by cutting setup times, which helps lower inventory levels and storage expenses.
 By just creating what is required when it is required, inventory levels are meant to be decreased.

 How can I sustain my SMED process results?